Nausicaä (Nausicaä of the Valley of the Wind): In the film

-After finding the shell of an Ohmu while collecting spores in the Toxic Forest, Nausicaä rescues Master Yupa from an Ohmu that she pacifies.
+After finding the shell of an Ohmu while collecting spores in the Toxic Forest, Nausicaä rescues Lord Yupa from an Ohmu that she pacifies.
 Lord Yupa gives Nausicaä a fox squirrel she names Teto.
 Upon returning to the Valley of the Wind, Obaba tells the legend of the Blue Clad One, who will walk in a field of gold and renew the lost link with the Earth.
-The next night, a Tolmekian airship is attacked by insects and crashes in the Valley of the Wind and Nausicaä hears the last words of Lastel, a princess of the city of Pejite who wants the ship's cargo to be destroyed.
-When the people of the Valley of the Wind try to destroy the airborne spores of the Toxic Jungle, they note that a wounded insect that Nausicaä reassured retreated back to the Toxic Jungle.
+That night, a Tolmekian cargo plane crashes into the Valley after being attacked by insects.
+Nausicaä rescues a mortally wounded survivor Lastelle, a princess of Pejite who pleads for the ship's cargo to be destroyed.
+When the people of the Valley of the Wind try to destroy the airborne spores of the Toxic Jungle, they find a wounded insect that Nausicaä guides back to the Toxic Jungle.

-The cargo of the Tolmekian ship, a hibernating god-warrior, is retrieved by the people of the Valley of the Wind and they are immediately visited by many Tolmekian ships and tanks who kill Nausicaä's father King Jihl.
+The cargo of the Tolmekian ship, a hibernating god-warrior, is retrieved by the Valley's people, and soon they are invaded by many Tolmekian ships and soldiers who kill Nausicaä's father King Jihl, a few of which Nausicaä kills out of rage before being stopped by Yupa.
 The Tolmekians, led by Princess Kushana, intend to retrieve and awaken the god-warrior and use it to burn the Toxic Jungle.
 Obaba opposes this idea, saying that all who have tried to destroy the forest have been killed by the angry Ohmu and the jungle grew over their towns and bodies.
 However, to avoid a slaughter, Nausicaä agrees to become Kushana's hostage and accompany her to rejoin the main Tolmekian army at the city of Pejite, which the Tolmekians have already conquered.

-During the journey, they are attacked by Lastel's brother Asbel, who almost destroys the entire fleet and is apparently killed.
+During the journey, they are attacked by Lastelle's brother Asbel, who almost destroys the entire fleet and is apparently killed.
 Mito, Nausicaä and Kushana escape using the gunship and land in the jungle.
 Nausicaä communicates with the Ohmu and discovers that Asbel is alive and she uses her glider to rescue him.
 They sink into the sands of the jungle and discover a non-toxic world beneath the jungle.
 Nausicaä realizes that the plants of the jungle are purifying the soil and producing clean water and air.

+After getting out of the Toxic Jungle, they head back to Pejite, only to find it ravaged and full of deceased people and insects.
+A brig full of Pejite survivors lands nearby, and the Mayor of Pejite, leader of the group, reveals that they provoked the insects to wipe out the Tolmekian occupiers, and now plan to do the same to the Valley of the Wind, much to Nausicaä's horror.
+They capture her when she tries to fly away to warn the Valley people, and knock out Asbel when he tries to intervene.
+However, she is freed by Lastelle's mother and other Pejite people, who help her escape.